ganeshwani7/algorithms/README.md

       operations.

 Use:
-  1. Very use while implementing Heap, to extract min and max element from the tree.
+  1. Very useful while implementing Heap, to extract min and max element from the tree.